Law enforcement braces for more extremist violence in DC and around the US ahead of Inauguration Day - KION546

 “Now that it happened people will take it much more seriously,” the official said, referring to last week’s violence.
 “Now, the planners, they are all going to take it much more seriously.”

-DC Mayor Muriel Bowser has asked for additional security measures with ten days to go before Inauguration Day as Wednesday’s riot has set off a shockwave of concern among federal, state and local officials for more possible bloodshed over the outcome of the 2020 election that ousted President Donald Trump from office.
+Wednesday’s riot has set off a shockwave of concern among federal, state and local officials for more possible bloodshed over the outcome of the 2020 election that ousted President Donald Trump from office.
+DC Mayor Muriel Bowser has asked for additional security measures with 10 days to go before Inauguration Day and is asking people to avoid the city.

 At the Capitol Police’s request, DHS helped install fencing, which was seen going up around Capitol Hill Thursday.